 I set the default configurations for SQL server settings.
-For the DP configuration, I selected install and configure IIS if required by ConfigMgr.
-Rest all other configurations related to DP is set as default.
+For the DP configuration, I selected to install and configure IIS if required by ConfigMgr.
+Rest all other configurations related to DP are set as default.

 There are two ways to check the status of SCCM CB secondary site installation.
 1. ConfigMgrSetup.log in the primary site (not the log file in the remote secondary site).
-2. The other way of checking the status of installation is Show Install Status button in SCCM console ribbon.
+2. The other way of checking the installation status is the Show Install Status button in the SCCM console ribbon.

-The SCCM CB secondary site installation failed in my lab and I retried it and it failed again for the second time.
-When I checked the log file there an error related to .NET 3.5 SP1.
-The prerequisite checking was not completed successfully because it was not able to install .NET 3.1 SP1.
-When you choose to have SCCM install SQL Server Express as part of the secondary site installation, ensure the server meets the requirements to run SQL Server Express.
+The SCCM CB secondary site installation failed in my lab, and I retried it, and it failed again for the second time.
+When I checked the log file, there was an error related to .NET 3.5 SP1.
+The prerequisite checking was not completed successfully because it could not install .NET 3.1 SP1.
+When you choose to have, SCCM install SQL Server Express as part of the secondary site installation, ensure the server meets the requirements to run SQL Server Express.

 CWmiRegistry::WmiOpen: Failed to read key SOFTWARE\Microsoft\NET Framework Setup\NDP\v3.5 on CM02.DWPOC.LOCAL

 The problem with .Net 3.5 SP1 and Server 2012 is an old famous problem.
 Without the source files of Server 2012 R2, we can’t install .Net 3.5 SP1.
-When I tried install it without providing alternate path for SXS folder in the source files, it got failed with the following message :-
+When I tried to install it without providing an alternate path for the SXS folder in the source files, it got failed with the following message:-

 “Do you want to specify an alternate source path?
 One or more installation selections are missing source files…”.
 I was able to get the .Net 3.5 Sp1 installed successfully after providing the source files.
 I also installed BITs and RDC components on the secondary server before retrying the installation.

-I did retried the SCCM CB secondary site installation after that it worked very well.
-In the secondary site installation status you could see all the details and status of the installation.
+I did retry the SCCM CB secondary site installation.
+After that, it worked very well.
+In the secondary site installation status, you can see all the details and status of the installation.

-Once the secondary site is installed successfully, we could see the status of secondary server as active in the console.
+Once the secondary site is installed successfully, we can see the status of the secondary server as active in the console.